 - The SMART Controller is pre-configured to generate a local area network WIFI HotSpot. - Any device with built-in WIFI and the ability to run a web browser can be used for initial connection to the SMART System. - 1.
 Connect the antennae to the SMART Controller. - 2.
-For additional information see: - 3.
-Connect a power supply to the SMART Controller. - The SMART Controller ships with an AC power adapter. - Other power sources can be used as long as they meet the SMART Controller power specifications. - 4.
+Connect a power supply to the SMART Controller. - The SMART Controller ships with an AC power adapter. - Other power sources can be used as long as they meet the SMART Controller power specifications. - 3.
 The SMART Controller will power on automatically.
 There is no need to press the Power button. - Initial system boot-up could take up to two minutes.